ballab1/container_build_framework/docs/ActionFolders.md

 Every script defined in the action folders, is run from the '/tmp' folder as the current directory.
 The following environment variables are available:

-Environment Variable | contents
+CBF method | property returned
 --- | ---
- CBF['base'] | base folder.
+ cbf.BASE | base folder.
 In the build container, this is '/tmp'.
-In the git workspace, this is the 'build' folder.
- CBF['bin'] | cbf bin folder. this contains the _setupContainerFramework_ script and test script.
- CBF['debug'] | when set to 1 (from DEBUG_TRACE build arguement) causes action scripts to be verbose.
- CBF['action'] | project actions folder.
-This contains the folders over which the framework iterates.
- CBF['lib'] | cbf library folder.
-This contains the framework bashlib scripts.
- CBF['templates'] | action template folders.
+In the git workspace, this is the 'build' folder. cbf.BIN | cbf bin folder. this contains the _setupContainerFramework_ script and test script. cbf.ACTION | project actions folder.
+This contains the folders over which the framework iterates. cbf.LIB | cbf library folder.
+This contains the framework bashlib scripts. cbf.TEMPLATES | action template folders.
 This is the framework copy of the `action_folders`

-These environment variables may be used to source any of the scripts in the action folders using "${CBF['action']}" or from the `action_folders` directories using "${CBF['action']}".
+These environment variables may be used to source any of the scripts in the action folders using "$( cbf.ACTION )" or from the `action_folders` directories using "$( cbf.ACTION )".
 Any script language may be used in the any of the `action_folders', other than *02.users_groups* and *03.downloads*.

 ### Install needed OS Support